survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ## Minifying JavaScript

 Ideally, minification will convert our code into a smaller format without losing any meaning.
-Usually this means some amount of rewriting code through predefined transformations.
+Usually, this means some amount of rewriting code through predefined transformations.
 Good examples of this include renaming variables or even removing entire blocks of code based on the fact that they are unreachable like an `if (false)` statement.

-Sometimes minification can break code as it can rewrite pieces of code you inadvertently depend upon.
+Sometimes minification can break code as it can rewrite pieces of code.
 Angular 1 was an example of this as it relied on a specific function parameter naming and rewriting the parameters could break code unless you took precautions against it.

 The easiest way to enable minification in webpack is to call `webpack -p`. `-p` is a shortcut for `--optimize-minimize`, you can think it as `-p` for "production".
 Alternately, we can use a plugin directly as this provides us more control.
 Relying on the flag comes with its problems.
 If you want to override minification settings, you will have to drop it and rewrite the configuration yourself to avoid minifying twice.

 ### Setting Up JavaScript Minification

 As earlier, we can define a little function for this purpose and then point to it from our main configuration.
-By default, UglifyJS will output a lot of warnings and they don't provide value in this case, so we'll be disabling them in our setup.
+By default, UglifyJS will output a lot of warnings, and they don't provide value, so we'll be disabling them in our setup.
 Here's the basic idea:

 **webpack.parts.js**